emenzie/ericwriter/README.md

 # EricWriter

 A minimalist, distraction-free writing application.
 Add to it as you like!
-Vibe coded with the help of "The Future Sound of London" and "Liquid Drum and Bass 2025 | Chill DnB" playlist.
-Check them out on Spotify, and my own music at "liighthouse"

 ## 👨‍💻 Author